 Your list might look different.
-Perhaps you are planning to only do day trips and you need a cooler to keep your beer cold.
+Perhaps you are planning only to do day trips and need a cooler to keep your beer cold.
 Or maybe you prefer a soft cooler for a shorter trip.
-If, so your search will probably be much different and a cooler bag would probably suffice.
+If so, your search will probably be much different and a cooler bag would probably suffice.

-Yeti Coolers have been used by whitewater rafting guides for years.
+Whitewater rafting guides have used Yeti Coolers for years.
 Yetis are known for their durability and for keeping things cold.
-Plus they have an excellent warranty that covers repair or replacement if there is a manufacturing defect.
+Plus, they have an excellent warranty that covers repair or replacement if there is a manufacturing defect.
 YETI coolers come in different sizes to fit your whitewater rafting needs.
 They offer hard coolers and a soft cooler, but we will focus on their hard coolers.

 Pelican Elite Coolers

-Another great option for whitewater rafting trips is Pelican Elite Hard Coolers.
-I have used their dry boxes for years, and have been seen as the flagship in the industry, but I am relatively new to their coolers.
+Another excellent option for whitewater rafting trips is Pelican Elite Hard Coolers.
+I have used their dry box for years and have been seen as the flagship in the industry, but I am relatively new to their coolers.
 So far, they have lived up to the hype and share the same quality as their dry boxes.

-I have tested these coolers on the river and I have found them to have superb insulation.
+I have tested these coolers on the river and found them to have superb insulation.
 They also offer a lifetime warranty!
-Pelican Elite Hard Coolers come in a variety of sizes including:
+Pelican Elite Hard Coolers come in a variety of sizes, including:

 30 Qt – This cooler will fit perfectly in your raft frame and can hold enough food for a multi-day trip.

 150 Qt– This cooler is perfect for multi-day trips.
-I like the shape a little bit better than the YETI Tundra 125, and the latches are bomb-proof.
-I don’t like that the clasps are hard to get to when you strap it in, but I am sure with a few adjustments to my frame I could make it easier to open while on the river.
+I like the shape slightly better than the YETI Tundra 125; the latches are bomb-proof.
+I don’t particularly appreciate that the clasps are hard to get to when you strap tie down slots on it in, but I am sure with a few adjustments to my frame, I could make it easier to open while on the river.

 The canyon is one of the most popular brands of hard coolers on the market today.
-These hard coolers are chosen specifically for their whitewater rafting trips because they are known for their durability.
+These hard coolers are explicitly chosen for their whitewater rafting trips because they are known for their durability.
 Their latch system is solid, and they fit great on raft frames.
 They’re also great at keeping food cold.
-The drain plug on these hard coolers is tight and doesn’t come loose.
+The drain plug on the lid of these hard coolers is tight and doesn’t come loose.

-One drawback is that they can be heavy in comparison to the Yeti or Pelican coolers.
+One drawback is that they can be heavy compared to the Yeti or Pelican coolers.
 You might want to make sure you load it into your raft empty and then add the food and Ice.

-Outfitter 125-I have used this cooler on multiple trips and can assure you that it will keep food cold on long whitewater rafting trips.
-I was reminded that I needed to hit the gym when I tried to lift it onto my raft, though.
+I have used this cooler on multiple trips and can assure the rest of you that it will keep food cold on long whitewater rafting trips.
+I was reminded that I needed to hit the gym when I tried to lift it onto my raft.
 It definitely was durable and has survived many trips down the Lower Klamath River.

-Pro 45-I love this cooler for carrying lunches or vegetables.
+I love this cooler for carrying lunches or vegetables.
 It is a deep cooler that is all of 45 QTs.
-The coolest thing about this cooler is the dual-purpose cooler-divider and cutting board!
+The coolest thing about this cooler is the dual-purpose cooler divider and cutting board!
 It clamps onto the side of the cooler and makes for a great lunch station.
 This is the best cooler in its size class, and I rarely will go on a whitewater rafting trip without throwing this cooler on the packing list.

 RTIC Outdoors Coolers